nguyenlab/MT-LowRes/README.md

 The repository is for the following research:

-Utilizing Neural Machine Translation for Low-Resource Languages
+## Investigating Phrase-Based and Neural-Based Machine Translation onLow-Resource Settings

-This work utilized Neural Machine Translation [1] for low-resource languages.
-Experiments were conducted on the following language pairs:
+We conduct an investigation of phrase-based and neural-based machine translation on low-resource language pairs, which contain small bilingual corpora.
+Experiments were conducted on several language pairs:

 1. Japanese-English

-2. Czech-English

-3. English-Vietnamese
+2. English-Vietnamese

-4. Indonesian-Vietnamese
+3. Indonesian-Vietnamese

-5. Czech-Vietnamese
+4. Czech-Vietnamese

 # Dependencies